Gather the Parts

 Plug In the Cables

-The encoder and servo cables have 3 wires, white-red-black.
-When you plug these cables into the servo headers, be sure to align white wires with the pin labels along the top of the board, and the black wires along the row labeled GND.
+The servos and the external encoders have 3-wire cables: white = signal, red = power, black = ground.
+When plugging these cables into servo headers, be sure to align white wires with the I/O pin labels along the top of the board, and the black wires along the row labeled GND.

-- Plug the encoder cables and servo cables into the servo ports
+- Plug the servo's white-red-black cables into these servo ports

 P12: Left Servo